EasyScience/EasyApp/EXAMPLES.md

 * Click on the debug extension and select which example to execute
 ![Debug dropdown window](resources/images/vscode_debug.jpg)

-### Type III Examples: BasicPy and IntermediatePy (Python runtime with Python backend)
+### Type III Examples: IntermediatePy and AdvancedPy (Python runtime with Python backend)

-These examples demonstrate how to use a Python runtime to execute the QML frontend and the Python backend located in `Logic/Py/backend_proxy.py`.
+These examples demonstrate how to use a Python runtime to execute the QML frontend and the Python backend located in `Backends/real_backend.py`.
 These examples can be run through Python in the same way as Type II described above.
 These examples have a Python-based backend (proxy object), which gets created in `main.py` and then exposed to QML.
-The Qt QML frontend then acceses the backend by calling methods exposed by the proxy object in the `Py` folder.
+The Qt QML GUI then acceses the backend by calling methods exposed by the proxy object in the `Backends/real_py` folder.

 #### Possible Issues